USSBA/sba-gov-yumi/agency-scorecards/README.md

 4. Upload file
 5. Save as .JSON

-This should product an array of JSON with individual objects, each one representing an agency.
+This should produce an array of JSON with individual objects, each one representing an agency.

 ### Sample Data
-Here is an example of the expected fields and formats/sample data:
+Here is an example of the expected fields and formats/sample data for one (1) agency:

 ```
 agency_grade: "A+"